jimatas/Zift/Readme.md

 }
 ```

-All Zift functionality — filtering, sorting, and pagination — builds upon this common foundation.
+All Zift functionality â€” filtering, sorting, and pagination â€” builds upon this common foundation.

 ---